nodejs/node/doc/api/n-api.md

 is used to pass external data through JavaScript code, so it can be retrieved later by native code using [`napi_get_value_external`][].

-**Some runtimes other than Node.ja have dropped support for external buffers**.
+**Some runtimes other than Node.js have dropped support for external buffers**.
 On runtimes other than Node.js this method may return `napi_no_external_buffers_allowed` to indicate that external buffers are not supported.
 One such runtime is electron as